Students and staff can use other UK libraries via the schemes described on this page.

 SCONUL Access allows students (except full-time undergraduates*) to borrow from most higher education libraries in the UK and Ireland.

-SCONUL Access doesn't automatically give access to PCs and electronic resources - check this beforehand with the library you're visiting.
+SCONUL Access doesn't usually give access to PCs and electronic resources - check this beforehand with the library you're visiting.

 If you are a full-time undergraduate you can use SCONUL Reference Access to visit other libraries but you can't borrow or use PCs.